AdaCore/training_material/courses/spark_for_ada_programmers/labs/060_proof.lab.rst

 .. container:: animate 1-

-- Add preconditions to avoid runtime errors in the subprograms
+- Add preconditions to avoid run-time errors in the subprograms

 .. container:: animate 2-

    + Hint: use function :ada:`Value_Rec` for procedures :ada:`Bump_Rec` and :ada:`Bump_The_Rec`
-   + The objective is to get no messages when running :toolname:`GNATprove`.
+   + The objective is to get no messages when running :toolname:`GNATprove`

 .. container:: animate 3-